From outer space to Earth's inner core, explore the universe from Morrison Planetarium's 75-foot digital dome.

 In Big Astronomy: People, Places, Discoveries, journey to three world-class observatories in Chile’s rugged Andes Mountains and arid Atacama Desert—remote, extreme regions that happen to have the perfect conditions for astronomical research.
 Along the way, you’ll meet an inspiring cast of astronomers, engineers, technicians, and support staff who keep these mega-machines running.

 While Morrison Planetarium is temporarily closed, we're taking the show online!
-Join us on YouTube every Wednesday at 11:30 am PT for a 360˚-livestream of Big Astronomy.
+Join us on YouTube every Wednesday at 11:30 am (PT) for weekly 360˚-livestreams of Big Astronomy:

 The astronomy capital of the world

 There’s a reason Chile is home to about 70% of the world’s astronomy infrastructure: Dry, stable air and clear, dark night skies.
 These ideal atmospheric and meteorological conditions—plus the virtual absence of light pollution—enable Chilean observatories to view celestial bodies thousands of light-years away.